Maelstromeous/k8s-cluster/README.md

 # Connecting to the cluster

 Congrats!
 The cluster is now ready and installed!
-Now lets connect to this cluster shall we?
+Now let's connect to this cluster shall we?

 ## kubectl